nucel-cloud/nucel/packages/pulumi-sveltekit-aws/README.md

 pnpm build
 ```

-This will create a `.svelte-kit-aws` directory with:
+This will create a `.nucel-build` directory with:
 - `server/` - Lambda function code
 - `static/` - Static assets
 - `prerendered/` - Prerendered pages